 The red arrows are pointing to the cup on the trailing edge of the new PowerStop! prop.
 This is what gives the prop its power in forward.

 Over the years many designs for reversing props were patented but all had one major failing -- they were terrible when going forward.
-During the mid 19th century propeller design improved to the point that offshore vessels (usually side-wheelers) no longer needed the paddle system.
-There were inherent advantage in having the prop below the boat, but the problems of reverse were really never solved other than by approaching docks very slowly.
+During the mid-19th century propeller design improved to the point that offshore vessels (usually side-wheelers) no longer needed the paddle system.
+There were inherent advantages in having the prop below the boat, but the problems of reverse were really never solved other than by approaching docks very slowly.

 Recreational rental barges in the UK are long, narrow, and hard to stop in reverse.
 These type of boats were an ideal way to test the new PowerStop! prop.